PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 * Discovery endpoint
 * Unified API Scheme for Daemons & Console.
-  Think of the Console Server as a proxy for all your pdns deployments.
+  Think of the Console Server as a proxy for all your PowerDNS deployments.
-* Have API docs (this!) for other consumers
+* Have API documentation (this!) for other consumers

 Data format
 -----------